CS-External/Ipc.Connect/README.md

 A cross-platform shared memory Client/Server Implementation

-The main idea of this library is to have an easy to use IPC (Interprocess Communication) library which you can use as other client / server library.
+The main idea of this library is to have an easy to use IPC (Interprocess Communication) library which you can use as any other client / server library.

 # How to use